passage-protocol/docs/examples/ClaimPage.md

 When claiming through the claimlist, [`claimClaimlist`](contracts/Passport/v1.md#claimClaimlist) must be called with the proof, maximum amount of tokens a wallet can mint as recorded in the merkle tree, and desired amount of tokens to claim.
 The proof can be constructed with the same [`merkletreejs`](https://github.com/miguelmota/merkletreejs) library.

-If new wallet addresses needed to be added to the claim list, then the merkle tree root needs to be regenerated & [`setClaimlistRoot`](contracts/Passport/v1.md#setClaimlistRoot) called with the newly generated root.
+If new wallet addresses needs to be added to the claim list, then the merkle tree root needs to be regenerated & [`setClaimlistRoot`](contracts/Passport/v1.md#setClaimlistRoot) called with the newly generated root.

 Sample construction of the merkle tree root & proofs can be found [here](https://github.com/passage-protocol/example-claim-page/blob/master/src/utils/merkleTree.tsx)